Back to case studies

 • appeal/overturn rates in AI-screened hiring funnels

+G4.
 Automation shifts error cost.
-When AI generates code and a reviewer “approves,” the rubber-stamp risk has a specific asymmetry: the reviewer gets blamed if the code fails, but the AI system got credit for the productivity.
+When AI generates code and a reviewer “approves,” the rubber-stamp risk has a specific asymmetry: the reviewer faces blame if the code fails, but the AI system captured the productivity credit.
 When AI screens resumes and an HR professional “confirms,” the HR professional owns the legal liability if the screen was discriminatory — but the model made the decision.
 This error cost shift is invisible in productivity metrics; it shows up only in incident rates, rework rates, and legal exposure.
 Agentic automation in code deployment — where AI can trigger merges, deployments, or rollbacks autonomously — extends the same asymmetry to production systems.
 The guardrail is consistent: rate limits on automated actions, documented kill-switch authority, and incident review that names the human accountable at each step.
 This is the same pattern documented in claims processing, where auto-denial shifts error cost to claimants and reviewers simultaneously.

 Mechanism 2: Exit / captivity